Academic Title:

 Biosketch

-Taking advantage of her vascular biology background and being driven by her interest in cardiovascular physiology, Dr. Zhao’s current work centers on the regulation of blood flow control under microcirculation in the heart, using the unique working models and tools she has developed.
-She has found that ATP-sensitive K+ Channels (KATP) in cardiac myocyte drive the local blood flow through Electro-Metabolic signaling.
-Her ultimate goal is to make a mechanistic contribution and support in the development of new strategies to treat cardiovascular diseases.
+Building on her vascular biology background and driven by her interest in cardiovascular physiology, Dr. Zhao’s current work is focused on the regulation of blood flow control within the microcirculation of the heart, utilizing unique working models and tools she has developed (the Z-Prep).
+She has discovered that ATP-sensitive K+ Channels (KATP) in cardiac myocytes drive local blood flow through Electro-Metabolic signaling (EMS).
+Her ultimate goal is to contribute mechanistically and provide physiological support and insight in the development of new strategies to treat cardiovascular diseases.

 Research/Clinical Keywords

-Cardiovascular Disease, Physiology, Blood Pressure, Calcium Signaling, Calcium Spark, IP3Rs, STIM1, BKCa, Microcirculation, Blood flow control, Arterial smooth muscle cell, Ventricular Myocyte, Endothelial Cell, Cerebral Artery, Coronary Artery, Mesenteric Artery, Electrophysiology, Super Resolution Imaging, Confocal Imaging, Patch Clamp, Pressurized artery, Capillary, Pericyte, Electro-Metabolic Signaling
+Physiology, Calcium Signaling, Microcirculation, Blood flow control, Arterial smooth muscle cell, Ventricular Myocyte, Endothelial Cell, Cerebral Artery, Coronary Artery, Electrophysiology, Super Resolution Imaging, Confocal Imaging, Patch Clamp, Pressurized artery, Capillary, Pericyte, Electro-Metabolic Signaling

 Highlighted Publications